nanochess/ecsbasic/README.md

     BK(pos)
     PEEK(addr)
     USR(addr)

+String support allows comparison between strings, and string concatenation.
+There's no support for arrays of strings.

 Currently, the number input only allows for 16-bit integers, that are translated to floating-point.
 However, the number output is able to show fractions, and exponents.